harrison-blsw-code-test/react-interview-project/README.md

 https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line

+IMPORTANT: Make sure you only give the token read access.

 ### Setting the environment variable

 The easiest way to do this is to add it to a `.env` file in the root.